 His interest in research kicked off in 1983 when he was chosen to attend the 3-Month Scientific Research Course in RECSAM by the Ministry of Education, Malaysia.
 Since then, more than 150 academic papers have been published in proceedings and respectable journals internationally within top 10% ranking.
 He received a very good number of citation in Web of Science as well as Scopus databases.
 At Taylor’s University, he specializes in Networking, Big Data, Cloud Computing, Data Mining, ICT Application Education and ICT Infrastructure, Distributed Computing.

-His current project under the flagship research programme: Data Analytics, Modelling and Visualisation, is on Travel Behavior Modelling.
-In this project, a study on current social behavior of urban Malaysians towards the use of transport will be carried out.
+His current project under the flagship research programme: Data Analytics, Modelling and Visualisation, is on Travel Behaviour Modelling.
+In this project, a study on current social behaviour of urban Malaysians towards the use of transport will be carried out.
 The study will include their perception towards transport and climate change, their travel habits, their choice of transport and the issues pertaining to transport and travel patterns.
-Data will be collected: through an online survey and Using Mobile device to track travel behavior.
-All these data will be analysed using Big Data Techniques and a "Malaysian Urban Travel Behavior" model will be conceptualised.
+Data will be collected: through an online survey and Using Mobile device to track travel behaviour.
+All these data will be analysed using Big Data Techniques and a "Malaysian Urban Travel Behaviour" model will be conceptualised.
 Based on outcome of these analyses, a framework will be proposed to drive smart mobility programmes.

 According to Prof. Abdullah, in Malaysia, the application of Big Data, Cloud Computing and Data Mining in Tourism is still at the early stage.
 The potential of application in Tourism industry are great, covering all aspects of Tourism.
 For instance, by doing so, he will be able to understand the pattern, trends, association and many more.
 Cloud Computing offers computing services remotely in the form of infrastructure as a service (IaaS), platform as a service (PaaS) and Software as a service (SaaS).
 All the services cut cost of ownership, offer high performance, provide reliable security, improve productivity and accessibility globally.
 The services facilitate the need of computing to respond the proliferation of data generation technologies and social media.